|cabotegravir and rilpivirine.mp3|

 - For more information on the use of Cabenuva in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

 - This Patient Version drug summary is based on the following FDA label(s): Kit.
-The Patient Counseling Information section of the label includes information for people using Cabenuva.
+The Patient Package Insert and Instructions For Use include information for people using Cabenuva.

 - A list of FDA-approved HIV medicines, from HIVinfo